 From this tough-on-methods point of view I look at policy debates.
 What do we know about what works?
 To facilitate debates I have conducted evaluations of a new national service learning program in the Netherlands, of fundraising methods, and of the charitable deduction.
 The evaluation of service learning programs is described on this separate page.
 Here I go into the other evaluations I have been working on.

 For long, an evaluation of the new Law on Giving in the Netherlands (introduced January 1, 2012) was on my wish list.
 You can read more about this law on this separate page.
-I am happy to report that a partial evaluation of the law will be part of the new Giving in the Netherlands Study scheduled for publication on the 2015 National Day of Philanthropy, April 23, 2015.
+A partial evaluation of the law was part of the Giving in the Netherlands Study 2015, published on the National Day of Philanthropy, April 23, 2015.
 More details on the research are available here (in Dutch).
-At the 43rd Arnova Conference in Denver we expect to report preliminary results from the study; the conference paper abstract is here.
+A summary in English of the study “Cultural nonprofit organizations in the Netherlands: Changes in giving behavior, fundraising and income between 2011 and 2014” is available here.

 An evaluation of the Organ Donation Law in the Netherlands is still on my wish list.
 Here’s a nice post from a national newspaper commenting on the results of previous evaluations.
 The evaluations have concluded that a change in the law towards an opt-out system would not yield an increase in the number of donors.
 From the tough-on-methods point of view I sincerely doubt the validity of this conclusion.
 In a previous blog post you can find more details.